rroemhild/micropython-ruuvitag/README.rst

 Whitelist devices
 -----------------

-You can collect data from only the devices you want by define a whitelist with mac addresses.
-Other Devices then will be ignored.
-Whitelists can be used with RuuviTagScanner and RuuviTagTracker.
+You can collect data from only the devices you want by define a whitelist with mac the devices addresses.
+Do not include ``:`` in the mac address.
+For example

 .. code-block:: python

-    whitelist = (b'aa:bb:cc:dd:ee:21', b'aa:bb:cc:dd:ee:42',)
+    whitelist = (b'aabbccddee21', b'aabbccddee42',)
-    rts = RuuviTagScanner(whitelist)
+    ruuvi = RuuviTag(whitelist=whitelist)

 Blacklist persistence